JorgeMJ/border_analytics/README.md

    There are two files: 'border_analytics.py' and 'functions.py'.

 3.1. 'border_analytics.py':
-   It calls the required functions to read the input file, processes the information, and writes the output file.
+   It calls the required functions to read the input file, process the information, and write the output file.

 Because we are working with large ammount of information, efficient use of memory is a priority.